Coronavirus: council service information and advice

 - Brushing should be for 2 minutes each time.

 - Spit out after brushing but don’t rinse so that the toothpaste can keep working.

 - Visit a dentist and go as often as they advise - usually once or twice a year unless you have a problem with your teeth.
-Visit the Hampshire Dental Helpline website for help finding a local dentist.
+Visit the Wessex Dental Helpline website for help finding a local dentist.

 Advice for keeping children's teeth healthy